In English Utskrift Sök Innehåll Kontakt

 Course material

-• Anders Lindquist & Janne Sand (revised by Xiaoming Hu), An Introduction to Mathematical Systems Theory, lecture notes, KTH, 2012.
+• Anders Lindquist & Janne Sand (revised by Xiaoming Hu), An Introduction to Mathematical Systems Theory, lecture notes, KTH, 2012. download here (password will be given at the first lecture)

-• Supplementary material prepared by Ulf Jönsson and others can be downloaded here.
+• Supplementary material can be downloaded here.

 Course requirements